Robert Jacomb-Hood: 1846–1850: Early LB&SCR work

 A photograph of Steyning railway station on the Steyning Line, taken on opening day in 1861.

-In his first years at the company, his work mainly focussed on the completion of stations, managing contracts, and the railway's new stations at London Bridge and Bricklayers Arms.
+In Jacomb-Hood's first years at the company, he mainly focussed on station construction, contract management, and the new termini at London Bridge and Bricklayers Arms.
 He also designed and oversaw the construction of many branch lines, such as the Cuckoo Line, the Seaford branch, and the Steyning Line.
-This was combined with the slow expansion of the Brighton Main Line down to—and then along—the South Coast.
-Jacomb-Hood was tasked with further expansion works during 1847, including the completion of the Epsom Downs Branch in order to serve the upcoming Epsom Derby, which took place that year on 19 May.
+This was combined with the slow expansion of the Brighton Main Line down to, and then along, the South Coast.
+Jacomb-Hood was tasked with further expansion works during 1847, including the completion of the Epsom Downs Branch to serve the upcoming Epsom Derby, held that year on 19 May.

-On 2 March 1847, Jacob-Hood was elected a Member of the Institution of Civil Engineers (MICE).
-From May of the same year, Jacomb-Hood took in his brother George Jacomb-Hood as a pupil; the pair lived together in rented accommodation in Brighton.
-His work, however, did not always involve construction; for example, he was also tasked with converting the Atmospheric Railway—which had originally been built by the London and Croydon Railway—to steam running rather than by the use of pressure.
-The conversion finished on 4 May.
-The rate of construction led to his salary (excluding bonuses) being increased to £750—equivalent to £ in —from 1 July 1847.
+On 2 March 1847, Jacomb-Hood was elected a Member of the Institution of Civil Engineers (MICE).
+His work did not always involve construction; for example, he was also tasked with converting the Croydon Atmospheric Railway to operate by use of steam rather than pressure.
+The line had originally been built by the London and Croydon Railway, a precursor to the LB&SCR, and the conversion finished in May 1847.
+The speed at which the LB&SCR was constructing its lines led to his salary being increased to £750 before bonuses——from 1 July 1847.

-The economic success of Jacomb-Hood and the LB&SCR did not last long; by October 1847, Jacomb-Hood was set to be fired—along with the entire of his staff—due to the railway company being unable to find the money to complete more construction work.
-He gave his resignation letter to the company on 3 January 1848, but it was overturned by a meeting of the board on 14 February as part of a wider investigation into the conduct and finances of the company.
-On 18 March, Leo Schuster—a board member—confirmed to Jacomb-Hood that he would be reappointed at the same salary, and his work was to be gradually resumed.
+The economic success of Jacomb-Hood and the LB&SCR did not last long.
+By October 1847, the company had been unable to find the money to complete more construction work, and was prepared to fire Jacomb-Hood and the entirety of his staff.
+He offered his resignation letter to the company on 3 January 1848, but it was overturned by a meeting of the board on 14 February as part of a wider investigation into the conduct and finances of the company.
+On 18 March, board member Leo Schuster confirmed to Jacomb-Hood that he would be reappointed at the same salary, and his work was to be gradually resumed.
+From May 1848, he took in his brother George Jacomb-Hood as a pupil; the pair lived together in rented accommodation in Brighton, before moving to Westminster in early 1849.
+(Note: Their exact address was 20 Manchester Street, Westminster; the house, as part of numbers 18–27, has been Grade II listed since 1970.)